Dr Janine Clarey

 After a five-year break to spend time with family, she returned to the Bionics Institute in 2010 to take up an administrative role in grants and student co-ordination.
 Since then, Janine has worked across several research support areas including peer-reviewed grant submissions and post-award management, trusts and foundations, research communications, and research governance.

-Janine serves as the Bionics Institute’s Research Integrity Advisor, and is a member of the institute’s Gender Equity, IP, and Research Steering committees.
+Janine serves as the Bionics Institute’s Research Integrity Advisor, and is a member of the institute’s Gender Equity, IP, and Research and Development Steering committees.